revanth3003/Fractals/README.md

 Fern Leaf
 <img width="159" alt="image" src="https://user-images.githubusercontent.com/114034184/206064119-09e273fe-2eb0-47db-8964-927680da0de7.png">
-n - Number of stages (Example: n = 100000) (Should be a positive integer) (For better results the points should be more than 100,000) p - probability factor (Generated as Uniform random points (0,1)
+Input  - n - Number of stages (Example: n = 100000) (Should be a positive integer) (For better results the points should be more than 100,000)
+	 p - probability factor (Generated as Uniform random points (0,1)

 [3.12] Fibonacci Series